Eden Hazard: 2014–2022: Belgium's Golden Generation and assuming the captaincy

-Euro 2020

 Hazard made his 100th cap for Belgium during the Euro 2020 qualifiers in a 2–0 away win against Cyprus in March 2019, scoring the second goal in that match.
 Hazard captained Belgium to become the first team to qualify for the tournament.
-On 17 May 2021, he was selected to the final squad for the UEFA Euro 2020.
+On 17 May 2021, he was selected to the Belgium squad for Euro 2020.
 Hazard featured in three out of Belgium's five games during the tournament, in which he provided an assist for Kevin De Bruyne to score the winning goal against Denmark.
 Due to later injury, he could not play in the quarter-final match and witnessed the team being ousted by Italy.

-2022 World Cup and retirement
+2022: Retirement

-Hazard was selected for Belgium's FIFA World Cup Qualifying campaign, assisting once in a 5–2 win vs Estonia, and scoring in a 3–0 victory over the Czech Republic.
-He was later praised by Belgium manager Roberto Martinez.
+Hazard was selected for Belgium's 2022 World Cup qualification campaign, assisting once in a 5–2 win against Estonia, and scoring in a 3–0 victory over the Czech Republic.
+He was later praised by Belgium manager Roberto Martínez.

 On 7 December 2022, following Belgium's group stage exit at the 2022 World Cup, Hazard announced his retirement from the national team at the age of 31.